Yathi2401/Yathi2401/README.md

 ### ⚡ About Me

-I'm an Electrical & Information Engineering undergraduate from Mullaitivu, Sri Lanka, currently studying at the University of Ruhuna.
+I'm an Electrical & Information Engineering undergraduate from Mullaitivu, Sri Lanka, currently studying at the **University of Ruhuna**.
 My main areas of interest include:

 ```txt
 class Yathivarman: